0BAB1/HOLY_CORE_COURSE/tutorial.md

 This one is large but failry simple, no fancy logic here as we pretty much just assemble legos according to the plan with a bunch of additional wires.
 Note the "always comb" muxes we add in preparetion for further improvements, even though they are pretty useless right now.

 > Tip : to navigate such HDL files, use the "find" feature of your text editor **extensively** !
-It will be you best friend when it comes to finding out *what* goes *where* !
+It will be you best friend when it comes to finding out *what* goes *where* when these files gets big.

 Note that I added some ```.mem_init("blablabla")``` parameters to the memory.
 This has to do with verification afterward.
 Here is the updated memory's verilog to acoomodate this change :